Did you know?

 However, the most worrying threats are often caused by human activities, such as pollution from industrial and agricultural runoff, habitat destruction from development and dam construction, and over-harvesting for commercial and recreational purposes.
 Climate change also threatens mussels, as rising water temperatures and changing water levels can make it difficult for them to survive.

-Mussels are also threatened by disease, mainly by parasites and pathogens such as the parasitic dinoflagellate Perkinsus marinus, which can cause significant mortality in certain species.
+They are also threatened by disease, mainly by parasites and pathogens such as the parasitic dinoflagellate Perkinsus marinus, which can cause significant mortality in certain species.

-Facts about Mussels
+5 Facts About Mussels

 FAQs

-Is mussel an oyster?
+Is the mussel an oyster?

 Are mussels safe to eat?